tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Not sure about VanillaOnHitEffectsWhipsStart label location
 - Is TagDamageChanges just a pseudo NPC.HitModifiers?
 Should TagEffectState use one or the other?
 - WhipTagEffect.ModifyTaggedHit patches are wrong, method changed a lot
+- DustID.Spider and InfernoFlame are new and differ from names we made up in TML.cs file, remove our entries?
+- SpriteCharacterData is class now.
+- FocusHelper.AllowUIInputs and AllowGameplayInputs removed.
+Seems like AllowInputProcessing and AllowInputProcessingForGamepad absorbed their usages.
+Double check

 # New Fields that might need more documentation